danq8/danq8.github.io/index.md

 ---

 <div class="home-hero">

   <h1>A Cybersecurity Knowledge Base</h1>
   <p class="lead">A living collection of notes, tools, and research on OSINT, threat intelligence, and defensive security.</p>
   {% include note.html content="These are just my notes, taken from all over the internet.
 If you spot anything wrong, just let me know." %}
 </div>

+### About This Site

+<p>I'm slowly moving my notes and links over to this site as a way to structure my thoughts and solidify my understanding.
+It's a continuous work in progress.
+If you'd like to get in touch, you can find me via the "Contact Me" link in the navigation.</p>

 ## What's Inside?